MinZHANG-WHU/Change-Detection-Review/readme.md

 ## 5. Software programs
 There are currently a large number of software with change detection tools, and we have a brief summary of them, see table 5.
 <table>
-<caption>Tabel 5.
+<caption>Table 5.
 A list of software for change detection.</caption>
 	<tr>
 	    <th>Type</th>
 	    <th>Name</th>